 The following stockholder proposal has been submitted to us for action at the Annual Meeting by John Chevedden.
 This proposal will be voted on at the Annual Meeting only if properly presented by or on behalf of Mr. Chevedden.
-In accordance with applicable proxy regulations, Mr. Chevedden's proposed resolution and supporting statement are set for the below in the form that we received them:
+In accordance with applicable proxy regulations, Mr. Chevedden's proposed resolution and supporting statement are set forth below in the form that we received them, with the graphic added at his request: